Risk Premium Toolkit Frequently Asked Questions (FAQs)

 - CAPM + Size Premium (using the Risk Premium Report Study, which is the data previously published in the Duff & Phelps Risk Premium Report, but now published in the Duff & Phelps Valuation Handbook – U.S. Guide to Cost of Capital)

 - Build-up (using the Risk Premium Report Study, which is the data previously published in the Duff & Phelps Risk Premium Report, but now published in the Duff & Phelps Valuation Handbook – U.S. Guide to Cost of Capital)

 - 1-stage discounted cash flow (DCF) model

 - 5-factor Fama-French (3-factor was presented in the 2014 book; this was changed to the 5-factor Fama-French model in the 2015 book), and

-- In addition, the Valuation Handbook – Industry Cost of Capital presents the Fama-French 5-factor model components calculated for each iindustry (F-F beta, SMB Premium, HML Premium, RMW Premium, and CMA Premium).
+- In addition, the Valuation Handbook – U.S. Industry Cost of Capital presents the Fama-French 5-factor model components calculated for each iindustry (F-F beta, SMB Premium, HML Premium, RMW Premium, and CMA Premium).
 This analysis was not provided in the former Morningstar/Ibbotson Cost of Capital Yearbook

 Q: Can the Duff & Phelps Risk Premium Report be used for non-US companies?